kamlesh-t25/Library/README.md

   - Divided into Navbar, Header, Category Area, and Footer.
   - **Navbar:** Contains website name, cart, orders, user profile icon, and logout button.
   - **Header:** Displays a welcome message with the user's name and an image.
-  - **Category Area:** Displays category cards with an "Explore Category" button leading to the Book Page.
+  - **Category Area:** Displays category cards with an "Explore Category" button leading to the Book Page,where books corresponding to that category will be displayed.
   - **Footer:** Institute information and communication details, including weather information.

 - **Book Page:**
   - Displays books based on selected categories.
   - Filter cards for sub-categories and a search bar for text-based filtering.
+  - A serach bar is also available that can be used to get books via book title.
   - Each book card includes details like title, description, author, copies available, and an "Add to Cart" button.

 - **Cart Page:**